+Those efforts paid off.
 This settlement is another outstanding outcome for the Settlement Class.
-The relatively small class of approximately 700 farms will see significant payments from MNS.
-In addition, MNS will, like previously settling defendants, alter its labeling of Kona-labeled coffee so that such products "will accurately and unambiguously state on the front label of the product the minimum percentage of authentic Kona coffee beans the supplier of the products states are contained in the product" in compliance with Hawaii law (regardless of whether the product is sold in Hawaii or not), and even if Hawaii law changes in the future.
+The relatively small class of approximately 700 farms will see significant payments from the settlement.
+Mulvadi's insurer is paying a sum greater than the total limits available under the implicated primary policies.
+In addition, Mulvadi will, like previously settling defendants, alter its labeling of Kona-labeled coffee so that such products "will accurately and unambiguously state on the front label of the product the minimum percentage of authentic Kona coffee beans the supplier of the products states are contained in the product" in compliance with Hawaii law (regardless of whether the product is sold in Hawaii or not), and even if Hawaii law changes in the future.
 Dkt.
-865-1 ¶ 12(a).
-MNS will also require its vendors to provide a letter confirming its compliance with these requirements.
-Id. ¶ 12(c).
-Thus, with MNS agreeing to this term, any supplier of Kona coffee who wants MNS to carry its products in its ubiquitous ABC Stores will also need to comply with the same labeling requirements.
+883-2 ¶ 12(a).
+But this settlement goes yet further: Mulvadi and its owner in his personal capacity have agreed to stop doing business with certain questionable suppliers, to obtain proof that any coffee they purchase is genuine Kona, to print what is called the lot number on every bag of coffee that they sell (this will more easily allow buyers and competitors to confirm the coffees' authenticity), and to pay all fees and costs for any future action to enforce the settlement.
+Id.
+12(c)-(d).

 As with the previous settlements, which were successfully implemented, Class Counsel have been working diligently with the notice administrator to effectuate the notice plan and prepare to distribute the settlement funds.
-Class Counsel will repeat the successful claims process (which will not require the provision of any additional information for the hundreds of class members who previously submitted claims) and work with the Settlement Administrator to implement that process promptly after final approval, as they have done successfully in three prior claims processes.
+Class Counsel will repeat the successful claims process (which will not require the provision of any additional information for the hundreds of class members who previously submitted claims) and work with the Settlement Administrator to implement that process promptly after final approval, as they have done successfully in three prior claims processes.5